close

 Financial Econometrics is the methodological discipline meeting the empirical needs of capital markets and quantitative finance.

-How can we best model time-varying volatility patterns of stock returns?
-How do stock returns comove in times of economic distress?
-What factors drive returns and volatility of a financial asset cross-sectionally?
-These are typical questions of interest in financial economics.
-Financial econometrics develops the models and methodological tools to answer them.
+Can we predict stock returns?
+How can we best model the time-varying volatility of asset returns?
+How do stock returns comove during periods of economic distress?
+What factors drive the cross-sectional variation in asset returns?
+These are typical questions in financial economics.
+Financial econometrics develops the models and methodological tools needed to answer them.

 • Risk Management